 EPA Lead-Safe Certified Firm

 Businesses for an Environmentally Friendly Tomorrow Award Winner

-DeConstruction Services is a licensed, insured, and bonded demolition contractor (OR CCB# 145799, WA OURUNV*973B7).
-We charge for labor, materials, and other job costs associated with our work, as is typical in the construction contracting industry.
+DeConstruction Services was a licensed, insured, and bonded demolition contractor (OR CCB# 145799, WA OURUNV*973B7).
+We charged for labor, materials, and other job costs associated with our work, as is typical in the construction contracting industry.
 IRS law prohibits us from deconstructing a project for free in trade for building materials.